SYMPTOMS OF UNDER WATERING A LAWN

 Organo-Lawn has developed the ideal way to water a lawn called the 1-2-3-2-1 lawn watering technique.
 This special lawn watering technique is based on logic and science and is easy to understand.

-Improper lawn watering can cause lawn fungus problems, will kill beneficial microbial activity in soils, and causes shallow digging grass roots.
-The majority of lawn problems are caused by either under watering, over watering, daily watering, and / or poorly adjusted sprinkler heads.
+Improper lawn watering can cause lawn fungus problems, kill beneficial microbial activity in soils, and cause shallow digging grass roots.
+The majority of lawn problems are caused by either under watering, over watering, daily watering, and/or poorly adjusted sprinkler heads.
 During a sprinkler audit, it is very common to find sections of a lawn that are being over watered and other sections that are under watered.

 The 1-2-3-2-1 lawn watering will reduce weed pressure, prevent grub attacks, reduce soil compaction, stimulate microbial activity in soils, and promote deep digging grass roots.
 Organo-Lawn invented this special lawn watering technique specifically for the climate of Boulder and Fort Collins Colorado, but this technique is will work on lawns in every climate.